Our specialist rental valuers and management team have put together answers in response to your frequently asked questions and concerns:

 Generally, the possession is gained at the end of the fixed term of the tenancy but there are other grounds for terminating the tenancy within the period of the fixed term i.e. arrears of rent, breach of the terms and conditions of the tenancy etc.

-You take possession by serving the correct notices and we will deal with the service of these notices on your behalf.
-In the rare event of a Tenant(s) failing to vacate the property on the due date, it is likely that court proceedings will have to be brought, which is both time consuming and expensive.
+You take possession by serving the correct notices.
+In the rare event of a Tenant(s) failing to vacate the property on the due date, it is likely that court proceedings will have to be initiated, which is both time consuming and expensive.
 Rental & Legal Expenses Insurance is available to protect you and we will be glad to advise you regarding this.

 Please click below for Landlord fees